 - If disputes arise, we support good‑faith negotiation or arbitration as the agreement prescribes.

 Organized proofs and clear math win disputes.
 We guide the process so the final amount reflects true net working capital and the final purchase price is fair and defensible.
+Related: our walkthrough on how deferred consideration works in MA transactions.

 Avoiding Common Pitfalls and Disputes